mozilla/webdev-bootcamp/guide/projects.rst

 Once you're set up to work on a project, you'll have to find a task to work on and get to work!
-Each project should have some information on where their tasks are tracked, whether it be in Bugzilla, Github issues, or some other system.
+Each project should have some information on where their tasks are tracked, whether it be in Bugzilla, GitHub issues, or some other system.
 If you're having trouble finding this information, try looking:

 - For a ``CONTRIBUTNG`` file in the repository.
 Many projects use this file